 Watch: Timo Werner scored a stunning goal against Hamburg on the counter-attack (from 1:26 on)

-Werner's emergence has spelled bad news for Gomez at international level, but the former Stuttgart striker remains one of the best in the business domestically.
+Werner's emergence has spelled bad news for Gomez at international level, but the striker remains one of the best in the business domestically following his return to Stuttgart from Wolfsburg.
 'Super Mario' has top scored in Germany, Italy and Turkey down the years, is a three-time Bundesliga champion, has a Champions League winner's medal and singlehandedly kept Wolfsburg afloat in 2016/17.
 For 32-year-old Gomez – scorer of over 150 Bundesliga goals - age is just a number.

 Watch: Mario Gomez is part of VfB Stuttgart's conveyor belt!